ArthurAbeshouse/Android-Evacuation/README.md

     ![image](https://github.com/ArthurAbeshouse/Android-Evacuation/blob/master/Images/7.png)

-    In order to defend our selfs againts this helmet hermit, we have to shoot him down by pressing the 'C' key.
+    In order to defend our selfs againts this helmet hermit, we have to shoot him down by pressing the 'X' key or the 'K' key.
 Jex will shoot a lemon like pellet from this hand and take out the enemy.
 Do be careful, you can only hit him when he pops out of his helemet.
     ![image](https://github.com/ArthurAbeshouse/Android-Evacuation/blob/master/Images/5.png)

 4. Now that we've sucessfully disposed of the hermit, you'll notice that they sometimes leave behind glowing white-ish, yellow-ish orbs.